cibgraphics/CSS-Style-Guide/README.md

 ### CSS Validity

-Use valid CSS where possible
+Use valid CSS where possible.

 Use only valid CSS code using such tools as the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 Validations tools can not spot all errors and may even give false positives for newer valid CSS.
 Take care to note that valid CSS can still contain visual bugs as support and implementation of properties can vary from browser to browser.